 Kids are struggling these days.
-There is more confusion about life, more depression and anxiety, and more behavioral disorders than ever.
-The pace of life keeps us scrambling and not as thoughtful as we would want to be.
+There is more confusion about life and the pace of life keeps us scrambling.
+We are not as thoughtful as we would want to be.

 We tend to parent from a confused place of anxiety rather than a place of intentional confidence.